anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Note that the pledge provisionally accepts the registrar EE certificate contained in the tPVR until it receives the voucher (see {{agt_prx}}).
 The pledge will take the last received tPVR for the provisional accept of the received registrar EE certificate, if it does not have the capability to store more that one registrar EE certificate.

-If the pledge is unable to create the PVR, it SHOULD respond with an HTTP error status code to the Registrar-Agent.
+If the pledge is unable to create the PVR, it responds with an HTTP error status code to the Registrar-Agent.
-The following client error status codes SHOULD be used:
+The following client error status codes can be used:

 * 400 Bad Request: if the pledge detects an error in the format of the request, e.g., missing field, wrong data types, etc. or if the request is not valid JSON even though the Content-Type request header field was set to `application/json`.
 * 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/voucher-jws+json`.